ElmarJ/aliceheuff.com/src/index.md

     img: /img/img_3923.jpg
   - title: Jazz Legends
     url: /jazz
-    desc: Jazz has a big influence on my painting.
-My goals is to paint the most important Jazz artists.
-The portraits are all 20cm x 20cm they are all painted in a highly contrast way.
-Together they make a nice set.
+    desc: "I started painting covers from Jazz records from dad and got really inspired by painting them.
+This was the start of a whole series.
+My goal is to paint as many Jazz artists as possible.
+Togeter the make a nice assemble.
+The portraits are all 20cm x 20cm they are all painted in a highly contrast way. "
     img: /img/Painting12.jpeg
   - title: See all painting and drawing
     url: /paintings